hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 ![](/img/glp_role_name.jpg)

-The **hpe_ccs_attribute** always starts with version*1#.
+The **hpe_ccs_attribute** always starts with version1#.
 You must first configure the attributes for HPE GreenLake and To do so, enter the PCID for the account, followed by the HPE GreenLake application ID.
 This will always be **00000000-0000-0000-0000-000000000000**.
-Following this, enter the role name and ALL*SCOPES**.**
+Following this, enter the role name and ALL_SCOPES**.**

 Example: